 - Amazing is that when he left the place, he was satisfied and has proved that human beings can live simply without technologies or the trappings of the modern world.

-Walden book tells about life in various perspectives.
-Thoreau observed and appreciated the nature and penned his experiences in the book.
+The book Walden tells about life from various perspectives.
+Thoreau observed and appreciated nature and penned his experiences in the book.
 Walden is one of the early attempts to put before a Western audience the Eastern values of mindfulness, detachment, simplicity, and living in the present moment.
-Thoreau also gave detail about how much it cost to keep himself alive and healthy during his stay at Walden.
+Thoreau also gave detail about how much it costs to keep himself alive and healthy during his stay at Walden.
 No doubt this book revealed the early roots of the science of ecology.

 Tips to simplify the Life by Henry David Thoreau